 While Dr. LaLaurie was a surgeon, it was unclear if he was experimenting on his slaves or if he was performing legitimate — for the time — medical procedures, Smith said.

-The slaves, dead and alive, were brought into the streets from the attic as horrified neighbors looked on.
+The slaves, dead and alive, were brought into the streets from the attic, many still clasped in iron collars, as horrified neighbors looked on at the result of their gruesome mistreatment in the LaLauries’ hidden torture chamber.

 As the chaos built, the LaLauries and their two children vanished into the night.

 Soon after the fire and its horrific revelations, the LaLaurie Mansion became known as “The Haunted House” and locals went out of their way to avoid it.
-People claimed they heard screams and cries coming from the home — even though it was 40 years before the mansion had another occupant.
+People claimed they heard screams and cries coming from the home.

 “Many people shared the house for some time; it was a tenement,” Smith said.
 “One story was from a young woman who was the mother of twin infants and she said that she got up one night to check on her babies and when she crossed the hallway, she said that a figure of a woman dressed in black was at the top of the stairway and that she’s throwing her baby down the stairs.”